MastarCheeze/MastarCheeze/README.md

 # Hellooooo! 👋

-> Congrats, you've found my GitHub profile among the billions of web pages on the Internet!

 🧀 I'm ZH, a college student who loves coding as a hobby.\
 🔥 I'm passionate about building random projects and exploring new technologies.\
 👨‍💻 My go-to languages are TypeScript and Python.\
 🎮 When not coding, I'm learning computer science and maths and playing video games for fun.

-## 🚀 Projects that I've Built
+## 🚀 Projects

-📦 Here are some random projects, big and small, that I've built over the years.
+📦 Here are some random projects that I've built

 - [A program that plays Scrabble](https://github.com/MastarCheeze/scrabble-solver)
 - [A static site generator for my notes](https://github.com/MastarCheeze/notes)